-Self-inquiry is the practice of exploring your true self and examining your thoughts, beliefs, emotions, and patterns to cultivate self-awareness and gain valuable insights for your self-development and authenticity.
-It is a powerful practice for overcoming conditioning.
-By practising self-inquiry with commitment, you can identify the inner blocks, reactive patterns, and evolutionary lessons behind your life challenges; uncover your true needs, values, gifts, and potential by aligning with your true self; and recognise, embrace, and transform in your true nature.
+Self-inquiry is a profound practice of exploring your true self and examining your thoughts, beliefs, emotions, and patterns to cultivate self-awareness and gain transformative insights for your spiritual growth and embodiment.
+Self-inquiry is a powerful tool for dissolving conditioning and rediscovering your true nature.
+By practising self-inquiry with commitment, you can identify the inner blocks, reactive patterns, and evolutionary lessons behind your life challenges; uncover your true needs, values, gifts, and potential by aligning with your true self; and recognise, embrace, and integrate your true nature for deeper embodiment.
 For best results and to maximise the potential for self-awareness and non-reactivity, practise self-inquiry in a mindful, meditative state.

 Preparing for Self-Inquiry